vweevers/rnpm/Readme.md

 ## `rnpm shrinkwrap`

 Shrinkwrap all the components.
 Aliased as `shrink`.
+Differences from `npm shrinkwrap`:

+- `--dev` option is not supported
+- does not warn about excluded devDependencies and extraneous packages
+- ignores (but warns about) other problems

 ## `rnpm execute -- <command>`